Jay-Idrees/Azure-Architect-Technologies-for-Cloud-Cofiguation/readme.md

             - Assign resource group,name, region, SKU(know the difference b/w basic and standard- the basic option allows only one VM in backend pool )
             - In the public ip address, select use existing and specify the one that you just created
             - Rest leave as is
-        - Assign a public IP address that you created
+        - Assign a **public IP address** that you created - This is done above from the first page of creation - Can verify this by navigating to the load balancer from resources || Front IP configuration - there you will be able to see the assigned public IP
-        - Create a backend pool of virtual machines (where you add the VMs that you have previously created)
+                - Add a **backend pool** of virtual machines (where you add the VMs that you have previously created)
+            -
         - Add a health probe
         - Create a load balancing role - The rule will define routing and spliting traffic towards the virtual machines